Showing top 0 results 0 results found

 Turn customer conversations into sales

-Online stores must deliver a strong customer experience.
-49% of consumers have stopped shopping at a brand due to a bad experience.
+Online stores have to deliver a strong customer experience.
+According to Qualtrics XM Institute, 51% of consumers reduce or stop spending entirely after a negative experience, with $3.7 trillion in global revenue at risk annually.
 Resolving customer inquiries fast and providing personalized support is easier with an AI chatbot than by scaling internal teams.

 An ecommerce chatbot reduces response times, handles customer support around the clock, and gives your human agents the space to focus on conversations that require empathy, judgment, or a personal touch.

 You can integrate the ecommerce chatbots above into your website, social media channels, and even your Shopify store.
-Deploy them across the messaging platforms your customers already use, and you're meeting people where they are, not forcing them to come to you.
+Deploy them across the messaging platforms your customers already use, and you're meeting people where they are.

 The best part?
 Every customer interaction becomes a data point, and every data point makes the next interaction better.